Friskky1/f-warehouseheist/README.md

 ### Its a quick and easy installation that is just a drag and drop and configure the config.

 ## Credits
-Discord: theepsychojedi (Doing all my bug testing for the 1.5.0 update) Check out their server. (https://discord.gg/InfiniteRP)
+Discord: theepsychojedi (Doing all my bug testing for the 1.5.0 update)